Kallikalev/aiATL2023/README.md

-# aiATL2023 - Checkout: "Techinical-recruiting, for non-technical recruiters"
+# Checkout: "Accelerated Techinical-recruiting, for non-technical recruiters"

-## Goal: Streamline the candidate funnel process for technical rules, on a by-evidence basis.Through the use of Git-api's and powered with Google's Vertex Ai, recruiters recieve a list of skills and scores backed by real projects hosted on github.
+## Goal: Streamline the candidate funnel process for software roles, on a by-evidence basis.
+Powered by Google's Vertex Ai and the Git API.
+Recruiters can quickly recieve a list of skills with scores backed by real projects hosted on github.
 Allowing for more accurate resume filters, faster.

 ## Usecase
 Recruiters often have to filter through thousands of resumes to fill only a handful of positions.
 ATS systems help filter out resumes' based on keywords, but does not provide analytical evidence.
-With Checkout
+With Checkout recruiters can autonomously filter thousands of resumes to find a best fit on a by-skill basis.